anandology/python-practice-book/source/1-getting-started.rst

     >>> print x.upper()
     HELLO

-I've already said methods are also functions.
-They can be assigned to other variables can called separately.
+As already told, methods are also functions.
+They can be assigned to other variables can be called separately.

 .. code-block:: python